chrisroos/southeastern-daily-performance/index.markdown

 The [query tool](./query-tool.html) contains a simple tool that you can use to run queries against the data in the fusion tables.

 The [mysql](./mysql.html) page contains some commands you can use to export the fusion table data and import it into mysql to query locally.

+The [raw html data](./raw-html-data.html) page contains an index of all the raw performance data that I've grabbed from the southeastern website.

+The [raw csv data](./raw-csv-data.html) page contains an index of all the raw data in csv format.